Ayon Stealth DAC and CD-T II Signature CD Transport

-When using the CD-T II transport via its I2S connection, the Stealth’s display indicates to have switched to 24/192 upsampling, and this cannot be defeated on the DAC either.
-This does not indicate that the DAC is (also) upsampling but the indicator is simply lit to indicate that the source signal is upsampled, in this case in the transport, and actually at 88.2. not 24/192.
+When using the CD-T II transport via its I2S connection, the Stealth’s display indicates to have switched to 24/192 upsampling.
+Confusingly, this does not indicate that the DAC is also upsampling but the indicator is simply lit to indicate that the source signal is upsampled, in this case in the transport, and actually at 88.2. not 24/192.

 I had already compared the original CD-T with two of my Levinson players (no.390S and no.37), and it has to be mentioned: the Ayon sounded better.
-Not smoother as one would expect, but more dynamic and actually more involving.
+Not smoother as one might expect given the tube association, but more dynamic and actually more involving.
 That was quite a surprise at the time, especially given the fact that all these players use the same Philips CD Pro2 transport, and one of the Levinsons had actually been serviced very recently during which not only the transport was replaced but also all the important capacitors.

-Although I had already established that the Stealth is not only a very fine DAC but actually makes an even better DAC+Preamp, I wanted to assess the CD-T II in known circumstances so it was first listened to using my usual solid state reference system, so the Stealth DAC was left out of the picture for now.
+Although I had already established that the Stealth is not only a very fine DAC but actually makes an even better DAC+Preamp, I wanted to assess the CD-T II in known circumstances so it was first listened to using my usual solid-state reference system, meaning that the Stealth DAC was left out of the picture for now.
 Connected from its transistor-buffered output via Belden RG59 interlink to the Aqua Formula xHD DAC which was connected to the Corus + PSU preamp, I set out to assess how the CD-T II’s SPDIF outputs compared to server replay, all in Redbook 16/44.